 Tec 5 Clifford Lyle Gibson

-sons.
-His family resided in Philo, Ohio, where
+family resided in Philo, Ohio, where he attended school.

 The draft act had been passed and Clifford was inducted into the U.S. Army on February 6, 1941, at Fort Hayes, Columbus, Ohio.
 He was sent to Ft.
 Knox, Kentucky, for basic training and was assigned to Headquarters Company, 192nd Tank Battalion, when the company was formed.

 The 192nd was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
 During the maneuvers, HQ Company serviced the tanks of the battalion, but they did not actively participate in the maneuvers.